olivierdti/pelican-plugins/README.md

 ## How to install plugins

-[Download the repository archive](https://github.com/olivierdti/pelican-plugins/archive/refs/heads/main.zip) and extract the folders of the plugins you want to install to your panel's `plugins` folder (`/var/www/pelican/plugins` by default).
-Finally, open your panel and head to the plugins page and click "Install".

-Alternatively, look at the [**Releases**](https://github.com/olivierdti/pelican-plugins/releases) tab where you can find direct download URLs for each plugin.
+1. Download the plugin ZIP file from the [Releases](https://github.com/olivierdti/pelican-plugins/releases) page
+2. Go to your Pelican Panel admin area
+3. Navigate to the Plugins page
+4. Click on "Import file"
+5. Select the downloaded ZIP file
+6. Click "Import"

 ## Plugins